 If I can do it, I will give it my best shot.
 With this attitude and commitment, there is no telling how many thousands of dollars we have saved and will in the future.

 What are some things that you can do for yourself that you are not doing…yet?

 As much as is reasonable, we use reusable items in lieu of disposable versions.
+Do not spend money on things that will go in the trash in seconds.
 Here are some examples:

 Dinner napkins – we have cloth ones that I toss in with the regular kitchen laundry.